paketo-buildpacks/rfcs/text/0000-microsoft-jdk.md

 ## Implementation

 The Microsoft OpenJDK Buildpack will be moved into the `paketo-community` Github organization and added to the Java sub-team.
-Initial maintainer for this team will be [@dmikusa-pivotal][@dmikusa-pivotal].
+Initial maintainers for this team will be [@dmikusa-pivotal][@dmikusa-pivotal] and [@eddumelendez][@eddumelendez].

 The following changes will be made: